 What exhaust fan is in your kitchen if you don't mind me asking?
 How do I make sure the kitchen exhaust fan I select will adequately ventilate my kitchen?
 Where does the replacement air enter the house?
 Kathleen K., Exeter, NH

 DEAR KATHLEEN: You're asking all of the right questions about your new kitchen exhaust fan.

 These can and do coat the surfaces of your kitchen if they're not vacuumed and exhausted to the exterior of your home.
-Even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
+Sooner or later even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
 This is the voice of experience talking.

 Hot Air Rises